 In the MonsterInsights Overview report, you can see the average session duration for your website in the past 30 days.

-If you’re using Google Analytics 4, then you’ll see a new metric called average engagement time.
-It tells the average time your webpage was in the focus of a user.
+If you are using Google Analytics 4, then you will see a new metric called average engagement time.
+It tells you the average time your webpage was being focused on by a user.

-You can view the report by logging into your GA4 account and then head to Reports » Engagement » Overview.
+You can view the report by logging in to your GA4 account and then heading to Reports » Engagement » Overview.

 Using the data, you can better understand your user journey.
 If the engagement time is low, then you can look into issues like fixing slow site speed, debugging any errors, and making your site’s interface user-friendly.

-10. Tracking Pageviews Per Visit with Google Analytics
+11. Tracking Pageviews Per Visit With Google Analytics

-Pageviews Per Visit is another excellent indicator of how engaged your users are.
-Higher pageviews per session mean people are visiting multiple landing pages and articles on your site.
-This in return helps increase the time users spend on your site and decreases bounce rates.
+Pageviews per visit is another excellent indicator of how engaged your users are.
+A higher number of pageviews per session means that people are visiting multiple landing pages and articles on your site.
+This helps increase the time users spend on your site and decreases the bounce rate.